Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_getting_started_with_object_storage/guide.en-gb.md

 >>
 >> ![Link to user](images/object-storage-bucket-creation-step4_1.png){.thumbnail}
 >>
->> To do this, you can either link an existing Object Storage user:
+>> To do this, you can link an existing Object Storage user:
 >>
 >> ![Link to user](images/object-storage-bucket-creation-step4_2.png){.thumbnail}
 >>